End of the World Train, Ushuaia (2025): Tickets, Route, Is It Worth It?

 The End of the World train route recreates part of the old route.
 Its first stop is located just 8 km away from Ushuaia.
 The train is a steam train, consisting of a couple of panoramic carriages and a steam engine.
 The starting point of the train journey is the End of the World station.

-The second stop is at Macarena Waterfall station and the final destination is the National Park station.
-You can board the End of the World train as a part of a Tierra del Fuego National Park tour.
+The second stop is at Macarena Waterfall station, and the final destination is the National Park station.
+You can board the End of the World train as part of a Tierra del Fuego National Park tour.
 If this is the case, a coach will be waiting for you at National Park station.
 When you disembark the train, you will continue with the tour through the Tierra del Fuego National Park.

 If you have come to the train by yourself (by taxi or remis), you have two options.
-One is to return with the same train or you can join a later train back, just advise the staff.
+One is to return with the same train, or you can join a later train back, just advise the staff.
 You will have some time to hike around the park.

 The End of the World train takes one hour each way and a further 45 minutes on the return journey.
 The return journey doesn’t include a stop at Macarena Waterfall Station, hence the time difference.